How to spot phishing phone scams

 You should change any passwords that may have been compromised as soon as possible.
 This could lessen the chances of the scammers being able to use them to log into your accounts.

-Contact your credit card company.
+Contact your bank or credit card company using the number provided on the back of the card.
 Depending on the situation and their standard way of responding to phishing attacks, they may choose to freeze any cards at risk, or to cancel them and replace them with new ones.
 They’ll also be able to monitor your activity, in case the scammers use those at-risk cards.

 - Contacting credit reference agencies

 Contact your credit reference agency to notify them that your information may have been stolen.
-They can then take it into account if you need to dispute any credit activity that has been or will be caused by the fraudsters.
-Not contacting the credit agency could potentially impact your ability to obtain credit in the future.
+They can then take it into account if you need to dispute any credit activity that has taken place or will be caused by the fraudsters.

 - Monitoring your bank accounts